WitoldSlawko/in-out_Flexy-Grid/README.md

 # in-out_Flexy-Grid
-CSS mini-framework for RWD projects with both flex and grid layouts simultaneously.
+CSS mini-framework for RWD projects with both flexbox and grid layouts simultaneously.